Executive Director, Stanford Institute for Innovation in Developing Economies - 71794

 The Stanford Graduate School of Business (GSB) is seeking to fill the role of Executive Director of the Stanford Institute for Innovation in Developing Economies (Stanford Seed).

-Finally, the Executive Director of Stanford Seed will play an important representational role for the Institute, working independently and in conjunction with faculty and administrative leadership to cultivate strong relationships with external stakeholders, including prospective donors, strategic partners, local governments, and international agencies, and thereby advance Stanford Seeds mission.
+Stanford Seeds Executive Director plays an important representational role for the Institute, working independently and in conjunction with faculty and administrative leadership to cultivate strong relationships with external stakeholders, including prospective donors, strategic partners, local governments, and international agencies.

 Provide strategic leadership and management of administrative and operational functions for a school or large organization within a school exercising delegated authority for policy and programmatic decisions.
 Achieve research and teaching mission and goals through managerial staff; typically have multiple levels of professional and supervisory staff.
 Partner with and/or influence faculty leadership on departmental affairs.